 The UNH Department of Nursing NSL is considered a clinical site.
 As such, all policies listed in the UNH Department of Nursing Student Handbook for clinical responsibilities apply to the NSL.
-All students must act in a manner that does not disturb the academic activities occurring in the NSL.
+All students must act in a manner that does not disturb the academic activities occurring in the NSL or adjacent classrooms.
 No student shall infringe upon the privacy, rights, privileges, health, or safety of other student users.
-The NSL storage rooms are located within the NSL and the Department of Nursing in Hewitt Hall.
-These spaces are for faculty only.

 There is no eating or drinking allowed in the NSL.
 Students who have medical reasons to eat or drink should discuss exceptions with the NSL instructor prior to using the NSL.
-Cell phones and pagers MUST be turned off during all NSL experiences unless the device is being used as a nursing or medical resource.